thaihangchung7/thaihangchung7.github.io/_notes/vepfit.md

 # Transferring Data Between VM and Host

 ## Creating the Virtual Hard Disk
+VirtualBox's guest additions add on is not supported in Windows 98, the browsers on W98 are not functional, and I haven't figured out how to transfer files via network.
+So creating a vhd seems to be the most hassle free way to do this.

 1) In VirtualBox, create a new virtual hard disk (vhd), don't make it too large, I found that 100mb works.